 - Family Mobile.
 Family Mobile (originally from IKEA and then from Coms Mobile) previously used coverage from EE.
 The service closed in August 2015.

 - FreedomPop.
 FreedomPop’s UK network previously offered coverage from Three.
 The service closed in February 2020 and is no longer available.

 - LIFE Mobile.
 In November 2016, customers on LIFE Mobile transitioned to Plusnet Mobile.
 Customers who originally signed up for a LIFE Mobile plan were moved over to the Plusnet Mobile service.

 - Lycamobile.
 In 2010, Lycamobile switched to using the O2 network.
 Prior to this, Lycamobile used the Orange network.

 - Orange & T-Mobile.
-In October 2011, Orange and T-Mobile combined their network operations.
-They created a single combined network under the EE brand.
-The combined 3G networks of Orange and T-Mobile have now become the 3G network of EE.
-In addition, EE launched a 4G network but so far this has been restricted to customers on the EE brand.
-Orange and T-Mobile customers are restricted to the 3G network.
+In October 2011, Orange and T-Mobile merged their network operations under the EE brand.
+The combined networks of Orange and T-Mobile became the 2G and 3G network of EE.
+In addition, EE launched a 4G network under their own brand but this wasn’t made available to customers on Orange or T-Mobile.
+In February 2015, Orange and T-Mobile closed their service to new customers.

 - OVIVO Mobile.
 OVIVO Mobile previously used coverage from Vodafone.
 The service closed on the 19th March 2014.

 - Post Office Mobile.
 The Post Office Mobile previously used coverage from EE.
 The service was closed in August 2016.

 - TalkTalk Mobile.
 TalkTalk Mobile previously used coverage from Vodafone.
 The service was closed to new customers in April 2017.
 Customers of TalkTalk home broadband are now offered a discounted contract from O2.